Skip to main content

 The groundwater standards for hydrogen sulfide were adopted in Cycle 7 (1999).

-Hydrogen sulfide is a gas that is formed naturally and is a common byproduct of industrial processes like petroleum refining, natural gas production, and food processing.
+Hydrogen sulfide is formed naturally and is a common byproduct of industrial processes.
 The biggest health concerns come from breathing hydrogen sulfide.
-Breathing in large amounts of hydrogen sulfide can cause irritation to the eyes, nose, or throat; headaches; poor memory; tiredness; and balance problems.

 Lead